Castillo Serrallés: Location

 The mansion was built on the south side of Cerro del Vigía (Del Vigía hill), which is the most prominent and nearest hill to the Ponce Historic Zone.
 Its location has the mansion overlooking the city of Ponce.
 Cerro del Vigía is the name of one of the hills to the north of the city of Ponce that make up the foothills of the Cordillera Central found further inland.
-The location of the mansion, together with its magnificent landscape, and many architectural details, have made it unique among other Puerto Rico mansions.
+The location of the mansion, together with its landscape, and many architectural details, have made it unique among other Puerto Rico mansions.
 Its location atop the Cerro del Vigía hill makes it visible from nearly every part of the city of Ponce, "as a constant reminder to all Ponceños of their heritage".
-The building's location, coupled with its "Y" shape form, allows for an impressive and breath-taking view of the city of Ponce from any one of its eastern, southern, or western elevations.
+The building's location, coupled with its "Y" shape form, allows for a view of the city of Ponce from any one of its eastern, southern, or western elevations.